South Korea to buy millions of coronavirus vaccine doses but sees no need to hurry

 “There could be a dangerous situation where it becomes difficult not only to treat COVID-19 patients but also to provide essential medical services,” he said.

-South Korean President Moon Jae-in called on Monday for expanded coronavirus testing and more thorough tracing as infections continued to rise despite the imposition of increasingly restrictive social distancing measures.

-Seoul was not currently in talks to buy vaccines from either Russia or China, Park said.

-Reporting by Hyonhee Shin, Sangmi Cha, and Josh Smith; Writing by Josh Smith; Editing by Stephen Coates and Michael Perry
+Reporting by Hyonhee Shin, Sangmi Cha, and Josh Smith; Writing by Josh Smith; Additional reporting by Joyce Lee; Editing by Stephen Coates, Michael Perry and Philippa Fletcher

 Our Standards: The Thomson Reuters Trust Principles.